 How many guitar chords are there?
-While it may seem infinite, this is actually quite mathematical.
+While it may seem infinite, the answer is actually quite mathematical.
 The estimates vary, but considering only one octave, we can have 4083 possible chords!
 That’s 10 chord types across 12 musical notes, with different combinations of notes.

 If that sounds confusing, bear with me.
 Every guitarist (beginner or pro) has likely wondered, “How many guitar chords can I really learn?”, at some point in his career.
 While it’s not possible to learn over four thousand chords, the theory behind it is easier than you think.

 And that’s why we’ve put together this quick post to help you understand the math and music theory behind this staggering number, and how you can apply this in your own guitar playing.

 Estimating the Number of Guitar Chords

 So, how many guitar chords are there?
 Estimating the number of guitar chords is actually a bit of a challenge.
 It depends on the number of octaves we consider, the number of chord voicings, and whether or not we count for similar chords.
 Some chord variations can also be played in several ways, but we’re not going into that.